-Bio - Eric Mihelbergel is an intermediate level windsurfer and kiteboarder living in the Great Lakes Region of New York State who enjoys writing about windsports.
+Bio - Eric L. Mihelbergel is an intermediate/advanced windsurfer, kiteboarder, and foiler living in the Great Lakes Region of New York State who enjoys sharing about windsports and fitness.

 Jumping: In or Out of the Harness?
 (Windsurfing)

 By Eric Mihelbergel (Written January 2019)

 I've been windsurfing for 9 years.
 During the first 7 years I could only jump well while hooked-in to the harness.
 Only in the last 2 years have I learned to jump well while not hooked-in.
 Does that mean it is more difficult to jump not hooked-in?
 Well, for me it was, but that is not the case everyone.
 For some people it is more natural to jump not hooked-in and for others it's more natural hooked-in.
 There is no right way, but let's talk about the differences.

 In my early years, I remember trying to jump unhooked, but my forearms just were not strong enough to hold on without immediate fatigue.
-For me, that was one of the biggest reasons that I learned to jump hooked-in.
-Whenever I unhooked, my power would die because my forearms weren't strong enough to sustain grip on the boom.
+That was one of the biggest reasons that I learned to jump hooked-in.
+Whenever I unhooked, my power would die because my forearms couldn't sustain grip on the boom.
 This weakness in my forearms affected other areas of windsurfing as well.
 It was difficult riding in cold conditions with thick mittens.
 Jibing was difficult being out of the harness.
-Frontside riding was very difficult as well.
-Around year six I purchased smaller diameter booms that were 24.5mm.
+Attempting frontside riding was very difficult as well being out of the harness.
+Around year six or seven I purchased smaller diameter booms that were 24.5mm.
 This helped some, but the biggest difference was simply years on the water to build forearm strength specific to windsurfing.
-It didn't matter that I had years of forearm strength from competitive kayaking.
+It didn't matter that I had years of forearm strength from competitive sprint kayaking.
 It didn't matter that I did considerable forearm training in the weight room.
 For me, the strength was totally different for windsurfing.
-It just took time to build that strength so I could ride out of the harness.
+It just took time to build that strength so I could ride unhooked.